linux-thinkpad/hdapsd/README.md

 The mainline hdaps module present in Linux kernels does not support all hdaps-enabled ThinkPads, thus it is recommended to use the one provided by tp_smapi.
-Additionally the tp_smapi version provides a input interface to the data, which stops `hdapsd` from polling the data itself all the time, saving your battery.
+Additionally the tp_smapi version provides an input interface to the data, which stops `hdapsd` from polling the data itself all the time, saving your battery.